1988: Members of the El Mirage Volunteer Fire Department posing in front of one of the department's engines.

 When the EMFD members are not responding to emergencies they are busy with on-going training, fire safety inspections, pre-incident planning, public education, hydrant testing, and charitable activities.

-The department is staffed with 22 sworn firefighters (7 per shift) who are ready to answer the community’s call for service 24 hours per day, 365 days a year.
-Two fire suppression vehicles are on duty each staffed with emergency medical technicians and paramedics.
+The department is staffed with 27 sworn firefighters (8 per shift) who are ready to answer the community’s call for service 24 hours per day, 365 days a year.
+One four person Paramedic Fire Engine, one Battalion Chief and Safety Officer and one two person Low Acuity Unit are on duty each staffed with emergency medical technicians and paramedics.

 We recognize that each day we must continue to earn the community’s support, and we are committed to continuing to do so by providing high quality professional fire and life safety and Emergency medical services to this community.